 Professional helpers face ethical dilemmas on a regular basis.
 This course prepares students with foundational knowledge necessary for understanding the complexity and ambiguity of ethical dilemmas while exploring critical thinking and ethical decision-making.
 It reviews codes of ethics from a variety of helping professions including humans services, social work, and psychology.

-Students will write an analysis integrating various sources of knowledge – the textbook, the Bible, and the NASW Code of Ethics.
+The student will write an analysis integrating various sources of knowledge – the textbook, the Bible, and the NASW Code of Ethics.
 This paper will be broken into two parts.

 - This paper should be 3-4 pages long.